Everything a teacher, school nurse, principal or PTA group needs to implement a successful nut-free classroom policy

 Many schools are implementing allergen exclusion policies to accommodate their children with food allergies and help protect them from anaphylaxis.
 Here is a summary of resources for teachers, school nurses, principals and PTA associations to help ease the way:

-- Safe Snack Guide – Our extensive list of commonly available snacks free of peanuts, tree nuts and eggs.
-Well researched and frequently updated, the Guide provides parents many snack options that comply with a nut-free policy;
+- Safe Snack Guide – Our extensive list of commonly available snacks all free of peanuts and tree nuts, many free of the Top 8 allergens.
+Well researched directly with manufacturers and frequently updated, the Guide provides parents many snack options that comply with allergen exclusion policies;

 - Website Badge – A badge providing a convenient link to the Safe Snack Guide for display on your school or class website.